CAREamics/careamics.github.io/docs/installation/conda_mamba.md

 - `examples`: Dependencies required to run the example notebooks.
 - `wandb`: Dependencies to use [WandB](https://wandb.ai/site) as a logger.
 - `tensorboard`: Dependencies to use [TensorBoard](https://pytorch.org/tutorials/recipes/recipes/tensorboard_with_pytorch.html) as a logger.
-- `dev`: Dependencies required to run all the tooling necessary to develop with CAREamics.

 ### MacOS silicon GPU